-The Confederation supports innovation projects through contributions to higher education research centres and non-commercial research centres outside the university domain.

-Contributions shall only be granted if the following requirements are fulfilled:

-- a. the project is run with one or more private or public partners who are responsible for its commercial exploitation (implementation partner(s)); - b. effective implementation of the research findings in favour of the economy and society may be expected; - c. the project could probably not be carried out without the Confederation's support; - d. the implementation partner(s) participate equally in the project funding.
-The Federal Council may make an exception to this funding rule, in particular for: - 1. projects with an above-average potential for success, - 2. projects whose results may benefit a large number of users; - e. the project contributes to the practice-oriented training of young researchers.

-The Confederation may fund feasibility studies, prototypes and testing facilities even without implementation partner(s) if they are realised by higher education research centres or non-commercial research institutes outside the university domain and the project has significant potential for innovation.
+- As the Confederation's funding institution, Innosuisse encourages science-based innovation within the meaning of the Federal Act of 17 June 2016 on the Swiss Innovation Agency and supports innovation projects through contributions to higher education research centres and non-commercial research centres outside the higher education sector. - Contributions shall only be granted if the following requirements are fulfilled: - a. the project is run with one or more private or public partners who are responsible for its commercial exploitation (implementation partner(s)); - b. effective implementation of the research findings in favour of the economy and society may be expected; - the project could probably not be carried out without the Confederation's support; - d. the implementation partner(s) participate equally in the project funding.
+The Federal Council may make an exception to this funding rule, in particular for: - 1. projects with an above-average potential for success, - 2. projects whose results may benefit a large number of users; - e. the project contributes to the practice-oriented training of young researchers. - Innosuisse may fund feasibility studies, prototypes and testing facilities even without implementation partners if they are carried out by higher education research centres or non-commercial research institutes outside the higher education sector and the project has significant potential for innovation.